 One of the coolest projects I worked on was the U.S. Group on Earth Observation’s assessment of all of the earth observation assets across the federal government -- from a NASA satellite to the NOAA Stream Gage network and everything in between and how they all work together, mapping that all out, and showing the value of these disparate programs and assets, and how they rely on not just the United States but universities, other governments, on a global scale.
 You might not think you are changing the world by doing data management at USGS, but you actually are.
 So it’s great if you are able to have that perspective inside the government, to make you understand how you fit into a much larger area of impact.
 But in the private sector you feel it more daily.

 How do you see yourself going forward with this combination of science and policy?

 My organization started out as a research institute, and a year ago we spun out a commercial arm, which I have become much more entwined with.
 I started with policy, then the NGO space, and now I am going much more to the private sector and commercial activity.
 That grounding in stakeholder mapping, and really understanding different motivations, that is what I got from my education, and that is the most critical thing to help me succeed in the future.
 When you are talking about implementing product solutions as opposed to policy solutions, all of those lessons are so critical, around stakeholder engagement, about who is actually going to benefit from the solution that you are trying to put forward and how to communicate that value the best way to them.
 Seeing it from the perspective of the stakeholder is one of the best lessons from my previous role and taking it into my future area.

-She recently has been featured on a number of podcasts:
+Michelle recently has been featured on a number of podcasts, including: